-And in the specific of Mi 8 and POCOPHONE F1, many have wondered if it is worthwhile to buy one or the other terminal, especially because of the price in certain cases to the advantage of the smartphone that replies to the hashtag #masterofspeed, and which shares most of the older brother's photographic sensors.
-In particular on Xiaomi Mi 8 on the back we find a dual camera composed by Sony IMX363 sensor from 12 megapixel, aperture f/ 1.8 and pixel dimensions of 1.25 nm with optical stabilization OIS to 4 axis, while the second telephoto type sensor appears to be the Samsung S5K3M3 from 12 megapixel with aperture f/ 2.4 and pixel dimensions of 1.4 nm all seasoned by a dual flash dual-tone LED flash.
-We are also offered the possibility of one optical zoom 2X, but also the possibility of the PRO modeso you can set the individual settings of a photo by choosing also from which optics to make the shot.
+And in the specifics of Mi 8 and POCOPHONE F1, many have wondered if it is convenient to buy one or the other terminal, especially because of the price in some cases to the clear advantage of the smartphone that repeats all'hashtag #masterofspeed, and that shares most of the photo sensors of the older brother.
+In particular on Xiaomi Mi 8 on the rear we find a dual camera composed of Sony IMX363 sensor from 12 megapixel, aperture f/ 1.8 and pixel dimensions of 1.25 nm with optical stabilization OIS to 4 axis, while the second telephoto type sensor appears to be the Samsung S5K3M3 from 12 megapixel with aperture f/ 2.4 and pixel dimensions of 1.4 nm all seasoned by a dual flash dual-tone LED flash.
+We are also offered the option of one 2X Optical zoom, but also the possibility of PRO modeso you can set the individual settings of a photo by choosing also from which optics to make the shot.

 POCOPHONE F1 vs Xiaomi Mi 8: photo comparison

 In these first shots we can see a substantial difference in the colors that in the case of POCOPHONE F1 show a slight yellowish dominant while Mi 8 seems to return colors more faithful to the scenario photographed.